 This is a really simple way of getting a taste for affiliate marketing - all you have to do is find a product you'd like to promote, then start posting on blogs and forums with your affiliate link in your signature.

-Here's an example from our very own forum: you can see that both of these members have an affiliate link in their signatures.
-They're both pretty active and respected members of the forum.
+Here's an example from our very own forum: you can see that this member has an affiliate link in their signature.
+He's also made himself an active and respected members of the forum.

 Of course you should only post on blogs and forums where people would be interested in the product - you're not going to get many bites for a dog training affiliate product when you're posting on a classic car enthusiast forum.

-Similarly, you’ll find that you have a lot more success if you're making useful and interesting posts and if you become a regular on the site; the two members above, for example, are active and respected members of our forum.
+Similarly, you’ll find that you have a lot more success if you're making useful and interesting posts and if you become a regular on the site.
 Once you have established yourself people will begin to respect your opinion and will be more inclined to click on your link.
 If you simply spam a blog or forum with useless posts you’re likely to be banned and your posts deleted.

 A “viral” product is one that is designed to spread (often quickly) to a great many people - this can be a great way of getting your affiliate links out there without ever having to create a website.
 You can produce a short 30-page eBook or a "special report" on a particular subject, insert links to affiliate products into it, then distribute your book through whatever means you like – you could tell people that they're welcome to give it away, sell it or put it on their websites.
 You can kick it off yourself by selling the eBook on eBay for a small amount.